-The reinsurance agreement with ALICO for ceding all risks related to the Universal Life product represent most of the credit risk exposures for ASL.
+The reinsurance agreement with ALICO for ceding all risks related to the Universal Life product represents a significant credit risk exposure for ASL.
 The credit risk relates to the failure of ALICO and hence the inability to recover claims and associated expenses.
 That scenario was analysed as part of the ORSA assessment.
 Company's exposure is related to the capital at risk which is significantly smaller than the own funds.
 Thus Company's assessment of 'Unexpected Credit Loss owing to Reinsurer Failure' is 'Low'.